Rafnuss/GeoLocator-DP/pages/datapackage.md

 {:.alert .alert-info style="padding-left: 32px;"}

-- Properties indicated with `*` are required: you'll need to provide a values
+- Properties indicated with `*` are required.
-- Properties described as **Computed** can (and should) be computed automatically from the content of the datapacakge.
-Even if required, these values don't need to be provided manually.
-These are located at the end of the page.
+- Properties indicated with `+` can (and should) be derived/computed directly from the content of the datapacakge rather than provided manually.
-- The properties are listed by order of priority/importance.
+- The properties are listed by order of priority/importance with computed properties listed at the bottom as usually less relevant for users.